-As part of the Women of Color Research Initiative, the Commission developed a report, This Talk Isn't Cheap: Women of Color and White Women Attorneys Find Common Ground, which allowed women of color and white women attorneys to discuss their relationship with one another in the workplace via a series of interviews.
-This report will be a part of the Guided Conversations Project which will consist of facilitator’s video and guide that will help promote conversation in the workplace on racial dynamics.
-The materials will be added to the Women of Color Research Initiative Toolkit.
-The Guided Conversations Project is expected to be released in Winter 2018.
+The Commission developed a report, This Talk Isn't Cheap: Women of Color and White Women Attorneys Find Common Ground, which allowed women of color and white women attorneys to discuss their relationship with one another in the workplace via a series of interviews.
+This report will be a part of the Guided Conversations Project, consisting of facilitator’s video and guide that will help promote conversation in the workplace on racial dynamics.

 The Women of Color Research Initiative can be used by organizations to design a program free of charge.
 The following language should appear on program materials: "©2016 by the American Bar Association.
 Reprinted with permission.
 All rights reserved.
 This information or any or portion thereof may not be copied or disseminated in any form or by any means or stored in an electronic database or retrieval system without the express written consent of the American Bar Association."

 The Women of Color Research Initiative is made possible through the generosity of supporters.
 If you find our resources useful, please consider making a donation to the Fund for Justice and Education and designate that your donation be given to the ABA Commission on Women in the Profession.

 Contact Commission Program Specialist Ashleigh Hill at firstname.lastname@example.org or 312-988-5679.